Dhirajgupta440/Movie_Review_Sentiment_Analysis/README.md

 Evaluation Metric: Accuracy

 📊 Dataset Overview
-Source: IMDB-style movie reviews (custom or open-source datasets)
+Source: Custom or open IMDB-style movie reviews dataset

+Preprocessing Techniques:

-Text Preprocessing Steps:
+Text lowercasing

-Lowercasing

-Removing punctuation

-Tokenization
+Punctuation removal

-Padding sequences for uniform input shape
+Tokenization and padding for uniform input

-💡 Future Improvements
+🚀 Future Improvements
-🔁 Integrate LSTM or Bidirectional LSTM for better context understanding
+🔁 Use LSTM or Bidirectional LSTM for better sequence learning

-🧾 Train on a larger, more diverse dataset

-📊 Show confidence scores alongside predictions
+📈 Display confidence scores with each prediction

-🌍 Add multilingual support for non-English reviews
+🌍 Add multilingual support for broader language coverage

-📱 Deploy as a mobile app or full-stack web app with REST API
+📱 Build and deploy a mobile or full-stack web app

-🧪 Integrate explainability tools like SHAP or LIME for model transparency
+🧪 Add explainability using SHAP or LIME

 👨‍💻 Author
 Dhiraj Kumar